-There are many great things about being a Teaching Assistant, from helping pupils reach their potential to supporting them with any issues they have, it’s an incredibly rewarding role to have.
-Yet, however satisfied you are being a Teacher Assistant, it’s natural to want to progress your career.
+There are many great things about being a Teaching Assistant, from helping pupils reach their potential to supporting them with any issues they have.
+It’s an incredibly rewarding role to have.
+Yet, however satisfied you are being a Teacher Assistant, it’s natural to want to progress your career and step into teaching.

-Whether you’ve been a TA for years and want a change or have exhausted the avenues for progression in your role, becoming a Teacher is the logical next step.
+Whether you’ve been a TA for years after completing online TA courses and already have existing child care training and want a change, or have exhausted the avenues for progression in your role, becoming a Teacher is the logical next step.
 Making the leap from Teaching Assistant to Teacher will allow you to develop as a professional.
-It will also enable you to start an exciting new chapter in your life.
+A step into teaching will also enable you to start an exciting new chapter in your life.

-Personal benefits aside, qualifying as a Teacher will give you a platform to guide young minds and even shape the future of education.
-Below, we have outlined the differences and benefits of going from Teacher Assistant to Teacher, and we’ll explain the steps you need to take to achieve your goal.
+Personal benefits aside, achieving the qualifications needed to be a Teacher after completing Teacher Assistant training will give you a platform to guide young minds and even shape the future of education.
+Below, we have outlined the differences and benefits of going from Teacher Assistant to Teacher, and we’ll explain the steps you need to take to step into teaching and how studying Teacher training courses online can help.

 How Will Things Change?